Panama presses Spain and Italy to resolve canal cost row

-PANAMA CITY/MADRID (Reuters) - The president of Panama said on Thursday he would go to Spain and Italy to put pressure on companies to honor contracts to expand his country’s canal after the building consortium handling the project threatened to suspend work because of a row over costs.
+PANAMA CITY/MADRID (Reuters) - The president of Panama said on Thursday he would go to Spain and Italy to pressure companies to honor contracts to expand his country’s canal after a building consortium behind the project threatened to suspend work because of a row over costs.

-The members of the consortium -- Spain’s Sacyr, Italy’s Salini Impregilo, Belgium’s Jan De Nul and Panama’s Constructora Urbana -- said jointly on Wednesday that $1.6 billion in cost overruns on the $3.2 billion extension should be met by Panama.
+The consortium - Spain’s Sacyr, Italy’s Salini Impregilo, Belgium’s Jan De Nul and Panama’s Constructora Urbana - said on Wednesday that $1.6 billion in cost overruns on the $3.2 billion plan to build a third set of locks for the canal should be met by Panama.

 The consortium, known as Grupo Unidos por el Canal, said the Panama Canal Authority (PCA) had 21 days to respond to its demands during which work would continue, but the project would be suspended if that requirement was not met.

-Just a few hours later, the PCA rejected the demand, hinting it could find others to complete the canal expansion.
+Just a few hours later, the PCA rejected the demand, hinting it could find others to complete the job.
 Shares in Sacyr, which heads the consortium, slumped 9 percent on Thursday.

 Panamanian President Ricardo Martinelli accused the companies of “great irresponsibility” and said they had endangered the massive construction project, which has been a major driver of the Central American nation’s economy.